Freight Shipping from Baltimore to Harrisburg

 How much does it cost to ship freight from Baltimore to Harrisburg?

-Full truckload (FTL) rates from Baltimore, MD to Harrisburg, PA currently range from $194-$239 for a standard dry van load over the 90-mile route.
+Full truckload (FTL) rates from Baltimore, MD to Harrisburg, PA currently range $194-$239 (roughly $2.18-$2.66 per mile over 90 miles).
 LTL shipments typically cost $250-$477 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baltimore to Harrisburg?

-Standard FTL transit from Baltimore to Harrisburg is approximately 2 hrs by truck over 90 miles.
+Standard FTL transit from Baltimore to Harrisburg is approximately 2 hrs by truck over 90 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Baltimore to Harrisburg freight?